Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% coverage with a description for the only parameter 'issueId'.
-The tool description does not add additional meaning beyond what the schema already provides.
-Baseline score is appropriate since schema handles the parameter documentation.
+Schema has 100% coverage with a clear description for the only parameter ('issueId').
+The tool description does not add any additional meaning beyond the schema.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.